Report: Rams Restructure Aaron Donald's Contract, Give Him Historic Raise

-Report: Rams restructure Donald’s contract, give him historic raise originally appeared on NBC Sports Chicago
+Report: Rams restructure Donald’s contract, give him historic raise originally appeared on NBC Sports Bayarea

 Aaron Donald is running it back with the defending Super Bowl champions.